-Some Guidelines for Responding to an Active Shooter
+RUN, HIDE, FIGHT and Responding to an Active Shooter

 An “active shooter” is a person or persons who appear to be actively killing or attempting to kill people in a single location.
 These situations are dynamic in nature and require immediate action by law enforcement personnel to stop the shooter.

 View UTC's Active Shooter Guidelines here

 Bomb threats usually occur by telephone.
 If you receive a call that turns out to be a bomb threat, follow these guidelines: